kagenti/mcp-gateway/README.md

 See [./docs/design/overview.md](./docs/design/overview.md)

+## Design Principles

+### Envoy First
+The core router and broker work directly with Envoy.
+No Kubernetes required - you can run this with plain Envoy config if you want.

+### Kubernetes Adds Convenience
+Running in Kubernetes gets you:
+- **MCPServer CRD** - manage servers declaratively
+- **HTTPRoute integration** - automatic backend discovery
+- **Controller** - watches for changes and updates config in the broker & router

+### Bring Your Own Policies
+The router sets metadata on requests that any Envoy filter can use.
+We use Kuadrant in our examples for auth and rate limiting, but you can plug in whatever you want - custom ext_authz, WASM modules, or any other Envoy-compatible policy engine.

 ## Quick Start with mcp-inspector

 Set up a local kind cluster with the Broker, Router & Controller running.